Things to Do at Arkansas State Capitol

 Best Time to Visit

-Weekday mornings for guided tours and to see the legislature in session (January-April).
+Weekday mornings tend to be less crowded, and you might catch some legislative activity if the General Assembly is in session (typically January-April).
 Spring and fall offer the best weather for exploring the grounds.

 Suggested Duration